-2. Start with the Pyramid: Real-World Issues Motivate Students Seymour Papert, an MIT distinguished professor, is among a growing group of scholars who support project-based learning, in which students move from hands-on work to abstract thinking by solving real-world problems.
+2. Project-Based Learning: Real-World Issues Motivate Students Seymour Papert, an MIT distinguished professor, is among a growing group of scholars who support project-based learning, in which students move from hands-on work to abstract thinking by solving real-world problems.

-3. Leapin' Lizards!: Students as Data Collectors Before my fourth-grade class began collecting data in 1997, there were fewer than a hundred documented sightings of short-horned lizards, and most came from projects in the 1930s and 1940s.
+3. NatureMapping Takes Kids — and Technology — Outside and into Active Learning Before my fourth-grade class began collecting data in 1997, there were fewer than a hundred documented sightings of short-horned lizards, and most came from projects in the 1930s and 1940s.
 In just a few years, my students have quadrupled the number of documented sightings and shown that the lizards thrive on farmland.

 5. Grant Wiggins: Defining Assessment A nationally recognized assessment expert shares his thoughts on performance assessments, standardized tests, and more, with responses to questions such as "What distinctions do you make between 'testing' and 'assessment'?"
 "What is authentic assessment and why is it important?" and more.